-I am NOT running for political office.
+I am NOT seeking political office.

 - My ultimate goal will always remain the complete and total abolition of government, and, until that glorious goal is accomplished, I will labor steadfastly to abolish it piece by piece, law by law, and dollar by dollar.

-- I will vote NO on any proposal that increases spending; raises taxes, fees, or fines; adds or creates regulations; mandates any license, certificate, or training; outlaws any action; mandates any action; creates or increases any penalty; or enlarges the size or scope of government in any way.
+- I will vote NO on any proposal that increases spending; raises taxes, fees, or fines; adds or creates regulations; mandates any license, certificate, or training; outlaws any action; mandates any action; creates or increases any penalty; promotes war; or enlarges the size or scope of government in any way.

-If nothing else, your campaign may serve to awaken some people to the stark differences between a truly moral candidate dedicated to individual liberty and the rest of the scoundrels who seek to acquire and exercise power over the lives and property of others.
+If nothing else, your campaign may serve to awaken some people to the stark difference between a truly moral candidate dedicated to individual liberty and the rest of the scoundrels who seek to acquire and exercise power over the lives and property of others.